Folic acid awareness influences supplement use before pregnancy

 Major, pregnancy experience, NTD awareness, awareness of the role of folic acid in reducing NTD risk, access to folic acid information, recollection of learning about folic acid during junior college, and sharing information about the necessity of folic acid intake before pregnancy were considered potential predictors of intending to take folic acid before pregnancy.

-There were 47 respondents included in the final analysis, 51% of whom intended to take folic acid supplements before pregnancy while 49% did not.
-A significant association was reported between graduating with a Food and Nutrition major and being more likely to intend to take folic acid supplementation before pregnancy, with an odds ratio (OR) of 17.69.
+There were 47 respondents included in the final analysis, 51% of whom intended to take folic acid supplements before pregnancy, while 49% did not.
+A significant association was reported between graduating with a food and nutrition major and being more likely to intend to take folic acid supplementation before pregnancy, with an OR of 17.69.

 Additionally, the odds of taking folic acid supplements were increased by learning about folic acid during junior college, with an OR of 6.50.
 However, investigators noted high uncertainty about the effect of providing others with information about the need to take folic acid supplements before pregnancy.

-These results indicated positive associations for a major in Food and Nutrition, NTD awareness, educational experiences in junior college, and access to folic acid information with intention to take folic acid supplements before pregnancy.
-However, investigators noted the data was limited by a low response rate.
+These results indicated positive associations for a major in food and nutrition, NTD awareness, educational experiences in junior college, and access to folic acid information with an intention to take folic acid supplements before pregnancy.
+However, investigators noted the data were limited by a low response rate.

 “Further prospective cohort studies with larger sample sizes are necessary to confirm these associations,” wrote investigators.